Cold Beam Optical Clock with Multifrequency Spectroscopy

 We measure the Allan deviation of the ${}^{40}$Ca optical clock (Fig.~\ref{fig:fig4}).

 For $\tau\le10$~s, the spectroscopy laser is compared to the optical cavity using the method described above.
 For $\tau>10$~s, where cavity drift would limit the measurement accuracy at optical frequencies, the RF output of the frequency comb is compared to a hydrogen maser and a cryogenic sapphire oscillator (CSO) \cite{Fluhr2023} by the three-cornered hat method \cite{Gray1974}.
 The Allan deviations are $(31.4, 16.5, 3.4)\times 10^{-15}/\sqrt{\tau}$ for SF, TF, and MF spectroscopy, respectively, reaching a floor of approximately $4\times 10^{-15}$.
-The apparatus is not temperature-stabilized and the interferometer optics are not enclosed, so we attribute this instability to variations in fringe phase caused by air currents and mechanical drift.
-Coupling to off-resonant laser lines contributes a small frequency shift that depends on the laser modulation parameters; however, the contribution to long-term instability should be minimal since the spectrum can be measured directly and the shift calculated.
+The apparatus is not temperature-stabilized and the interferometer optics are not enclosed, so we attribute this instability primarily to variations in optical phase within the interferometer caused by air currents and mechanical drift.
+Fringe phase shifts produce effective frequency shifts that are independent of fringe amplitude, so all three spectroscopy methods approach a common noise floor at long averaging times.

+Coupling to off-resonant laser lines contributes a small frequency shift that depends on the laser modulation parameters.
+We estimate the total fractional frequency shift from the measured laser spectrum (Fig.~\ref{fig:fig3}(b), bottom panel) to be of order $5\times 10^{-15}$, comparable to the second-order Doppler and Zeeman shifts for the current experimental parameters.
+However, the contribution to long-term instability should be minimal since the spectrum can be measured directly and the shift calculated.

+In conclusion, we have demonstrated high-stability optical clock operation using a laser-cooled atomic beam, addressing an order-of-magnitude higher atom number by modulating the laser to perform spectroscopy simultaneously on many transverse velocity classes.
+Allan deviations measured at one second averaging time are competitive with trapped-atom optical clocks and the measured flux supports a QPN-limited stability of order $10^{-17}/\sqrt{\tau}$.
+This work establishes multifrequency spectroscopy as a viable method for efficient narrow-line interrogation of thermal sources, with possible future applications in two-photon vapor cell clocks \cite{Martin2018,Zhang2015} and atom interferometers \cite{Biedermann2017}.